ianbishop/userevents.github.io/docs/platform/tenants.md

 categories: ['platform']
 ---

-*Tenants* represent an partitioning of data within the CxEngage Platform.
+*Tenants* represent a partitioning of data within the CxEngage Platform.
 Using tenants allows collections of key attribute, patterns, templates, listeners, and custom endpoint settings to be isolated to a certain group of users.
 Tenant ids are defined by the CxEngage admin when creating the tenant and must be universally unique.